 The first performance piece utilizing the form which was to become Contact Improvisation was named “Magnesium”.
 The performance was introduced by Steve Paxton in 1972 and was participated by Oberlin College students, where Paxton was teaching at the time.
-The basic components of the dance piece were designed out of the dancers examining their own survival and response instincts through the element of surprise.
-The dancers jumped, leaped, rolled and fell on each other while exploring options of rolling safely to meet the ground as well as options of using the body as a support system for other dancers.
+The basic components of the dance piece were designed through dancers examining their own survival and response instincts whileexperimenting with elements of surprise.
+The dancers jumped, leaped, rolled and fell on each other while exploring options of rolling safely to meet the ground as well as options of using the body as a support system to soften impact for other dancers.

 “I wanted to leave the surface of the earth and not worry about the landing” said Paxton, dancer and choreographer, about his desire in producing the performance.
 Paxton applied rolling techniques he learned through the Martial Art of Aikido, an art which uses the opponent’s movement intention and momentum to be redirected, in a way which can potentially keep both attacker and defender from harm or injury.
 The Magnesium performance heralded a new era for the dance world; an approach to dance which is rooted in the movement abilities and natural instincts of the participating dancers, and not necessarily in movements which are known in advance.

 Paxton himself was a dancer in Merce Cunningham’s company for three years, a choreographer who took upon himself the task of renewing the dance making scene through collaborations with bold artists from various mediums and through games of chance as a way to create performances.
 For example, writing different directions for the arms and legs on pieces of paper and later executing the actions at random selection of the paper scraps.

 "I was working on a title called, “Untitled Solo,” and I had made—using the chance operations—a series of movements written on scraps of paper for the legs and the arms, the head, all different.
 And it was done not to the music but with the music of Christian Wolff."